Abs2002/Todo-List-Task-1/README.md

 some of the modules are not inbuilt so you have to install rich module : pip install rich mysql-connector : pip install mysql-connector and pip install mysql-connector-python

+make sure to source the .sql file in mysql before executing the application.